DE-archive/query_strategy/README.md

 end
 ```

-And the default scope will be ignored.
+And the `:default scope` will be ignored.

 In this article I described a small part of all the opportunities of ActiveRecord Querying methods which can help us to write fast and readable code.
 Hopefully you'd find that helpful!